 - Create a unique SSH port: SSH is set to respond on port 22.
 Alas, this is known to almost all cybercriminals.
 As a result, moving it to something arbitrary like Port 821 adds an extra layer of protection by obscurity.

 - Use TCP wrapper: They have a host-based ACL security feature that lets you sort and filter that has access to the SSH API.

-- Login as root is disabled: On Unix and Linux operating systems, the SSH server also makes root login as the default environment.
+- Login as root is disabled: On Unix and Linux operating systems, the SSH server makes root login the default environment.
 We recommend that you disable this functionality because cybercriminals will easily hack it.

 - Void passwords should be disabled: Again, the SSH server in Unix and Linux helps users generate null keys, effectively leaving the door open for intruders.
 Disable the alternative to ensure that no user chooses an empty password.

 - Defend against brute-force SSH assaults: You will achieve this by manually looking through the server logs, detecting intruders, and blocking them with the firewall.
 Using tools like Fail2ban and SSHGuard is another (and much easier) choice.

 Terminal Sessions Preserved

 You will face a new terminal session every time you log in with SSH.
 When you log out, the session is finished.
 Use GNU Screen or another terminal emulator to keep a terminal window open during SSH sessions.